hosseinzadeha/idsa/documentation/README.md

 **IDS Communication Guide** – This document describes how the interfaces of the individual components are defined and, above all, implemented.
 This results in a very precise description of the interfaces of individual components.
 To access this document, you must be registered in JIVE under https://internationaldataspaces.org/we/get-access-to-jive/.
 Link to the document: https://industrialdataspace.jiveon.com/docs/DOC-2524

+**Data Usage Control in IDS** Data Usage Control is the specification and enforcement of restrictions regulating what must (not) happen to data.
+It is an extension to traditional Access Control.
+This document provides necessary information about Data Usage Control in IDS.
+Link to the document: [# Data Sovereignty: Updated Position Paper on Data Usage Control in the IDS](https://internationaldataspaces.org/data-sovereignty-updated-position-paper-on-data-usage-control-in-the-ids/)

 ### IDS Trainings